 This post introduces classic “dajare”, i.e. Japanese puns that you can use to give your Japanese friends a barrel of laughs; or cringes.
-The dajares are selected by me (Takashi) in the eyes of a native speaker.
+The dajares are selected by me (Takashi) in the eyes of a native speaker (some of them are not very famous).

 Yomi: futon ga futton da